top of page

 Conference Hotel

-The Disability Collective's 2025 DIScover Conference is pleased to offer a specially priced room block at a nearby hotel.
+The Disability Collective's 2025 DIScover Conference is pleased to offer a specially priced room block at the Chelsea Hotel Toronto, located at 33 Gerrard Street West, Toronto.

 Accessibility